DirtBagXon/hypseus-singe/src/3rdparty/retropie/RETROPIE.md

     mkdir timegal
     cd timegal
     tar -cf - --exclude='*.m2v' --exclude='*.ogg' --exclude='*.dat' -C ../../$(basename $(pwd)).daphne/ . | tar -xf -

+*This should duplicate less than 1Mb of data*

 The file structure is like so: